mike-c2/odin-mastermind/README.md

 All codes that you enter must be 4 digits long and consist of these characters: A, B, C, D, E, F

 Duplicate characters are allowed and the input is case insensitive.
-Here are some examples of valid characters:
+Here are some examples of valid codes:

 - aabc